RensterWeijde/DDRL-Tennis/README.md

 When it comes to activation layers; the networks use simple ReLU activation functions with tanh on the last layer.
 I tried implementing batchnorm on the first layer but got a size mismatch that I couldn’t fix, so in the end trained without it.

 The algorithm uses a lot of parameters, which I have optimized by learning from others’ recommendations.
 The final list of parameters used in this code is below.
+More information on the MADDPG algorithm can be found here: https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf

 BUFFER_SIZE = int(1e5)
 BATCH_SIZE = 512